sebdei/semantic_search_for_pois/README.md

-# Semantic Recommendations for Points of Interests
+# Semantic Recommendations for Points of Interest

 ## General